MustardChef/WSAPackages/README.md

 > [!WARNING]
 > #### These .msix bundles have, whereever possible, been obtained from official Microsoft Servers.
-> However, there are some older builds that have been obtained from various sources on the internet and have not been scanned and tested before upload.
-Download and use at your own risk
+> However, download and use at your own risk.

 # Credits